br3ndonland/br3ndonland.github.io-jekyll/pages/udacity.md

 ## Mobile Web Specialist

 **I won a full scholarship to the <a href="https://www.udacity.com/course/mobile-web-specialist-nanodegree--nd024" target="_blank">Udacity Mobile Web Specialist Nanodegree program</a>** after completing the Grow with Google challenge course and ranking in the top 10% of 10,000 students.
+They announced scholarship winners on April 17, 2018.

 <img src="../img/udacity-google-mws-award.png" alt="Udacity Google Mobile Web Specialist scholarship email" class="img-fluid">